scikit-image/scikit-image/doc/source/user_guide/geometrical_transform.rst

    :width: 80%

-The ``estimate`` method uses least-square optimization to minimize the distance between source and optimization.
+The ``estimate`` method uses least-squares optimization to minimize the distance between source and optimization.
 Source and destination points can be determined manually, or using the different methods for feature detection available in :mod:`skimage.feature`,